-2.1 Presence of a Prohibited Substance or its Metabolites or Markers in an Athlete's Sample

-2.1.1 It is each Athlete's personal duty to ensure that no Prohibited Substance enters his or her body.
+- 2.1 Presence of a Prohibited Substance or its Metabolites or Markers in an Athlete's Sample - 2.1.1 It is each Athlete's personal duty to ensure that no Prohibited Substance enters his or her body.
 Athletes are responsible for any Prohibited Substance or its Metabolites or Markers found to be present in their Samples.
 Accordingly, it is not necessary that intent, Fault, negligence or knowing Use on the Athlete's part be demonstrated in order to establish an anti-doping rule violation under Article 2.1.

-[Comment to Article 2.1.1: An anti-doping rule violation is committed under this Article without regard to an Athlete's Fault.
+[Comment to Article 2.1.1: An anti-doping rule this Article without violation is committed under regard to an Athlete's Fault.
 This rule has been "Strict referred to in various CAS decisions as Liability".
-Fault An Athlete's is taken into consideration in determining the Consequences of this anti-doping rule violation under Article 10.
-This principle has been consistently upheld by CAS.]
+Athlete's An Fault is taken consideration in determining the Consequences of this anti-doping rule violation under Article 10. principle has been consistently upheld by CAS.]